-There has been a major shift in mobility patterns with respect to how long respondents are taking to get to their destinations.
-Respondent's most frequent trips are now more likely to be short trips of 15 minutes or less, and less likely to be longer than 30 minutes, compared to previous surveys.
+There has been a major shift in mobility patterns with respect to how long respondents take to get to their destinations There has been a major shift in mobility patterns with respect to how long respondents take to get to their destinations.
+Respondents' most frequent trips are now more likely to be short trips of 15 minutes or less, and less likely to be longer than 30 minutes, compared to previous surveys.
 The reason for this may not be that people are making more short trips than they were before, but rather that their most frequent trip is less likely to be long.

 This trend is most evident in trips to the shops.
 Shopping trips appear to have become more local, with nearly half (48%) of respondents taking 15 minutes or less to reach the shops (Figure 12).
 There has been a corresponding drop in trips to the shops taking longer than 15 minutes.
-On average, respondents seem to also be making shorter trips to work than in previous surveys, with 58% reaching work in less than 30 minutes (Figure 13).
+On average, respondents seem also to be making shorter trips to work than in previous surveys, with 58% reaching work in less than 30 minutes (Figure 13).